godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 In Godot there is a helper to create "bones" between nodes.
 The bone-linked nodes are called skeletons.

 As an example, let's turn the right arm into a skeleton.
-To create skeletons, a chain of nodes must be selected from top to bottom:
+To create a skeleton, a chain of nodes must be selected from top to bottom:

 .. image:: img/tuto_cutout11.png